Dennis Coi

 Dennis Coi (11 August 1961 – 1 September 1987) was a Canadian figure skater.
 He was the 1978 World Junior Champion and the 1982 Canadian bronze medallist.
 Coi also competed in pair skating; with partner Julie Mutchen, he was the 1974 Canadian novice bronze medallist.

+AIDS-related death

 Coi was gay, although he did not come out even to his own family until being diagnosed with HIV.
 He died of AIDS in 1987, amid a spate of AIDS-related deaths of Canadian figure skaters, including Brian Pockar, Robert McCall and Shaun McGill, which was portrayed in the media as a major crisis for the sport.